Dr. Gabriel Appau Abeyie

 Working Papers

 When Do Markets React?
-Heterogeneous Timing in Oil Market Efficiency
+Heterogeneous Timing in Oil Inventory Announcement Responses

 Gabriel Appau Abeyie